Shimmyland/nodejs-koala42-tech-assessment/README.md

 ## Important Information
 - Proper configuration of `.env` files is essential for smooth operation.
-- [Docker Desktop](https://www.docker.com/products/docker-desktop/) is required to run the project using Docker.
+- [Docker Desktop](https://www.docker.com/products/docker-desktop/) is required to run the project using Docker. (macOS & Windows)
-- API documentation is available at `/api-docs` (runtime).
+- API documentation is available at `/api-docs` during runtime.
-- Use [Postman](https://www.postman.com/downloads/) to test endpoints (recommended).
+- Use [Postman](https://www.postman.com/downloads/) to test endpoints. (recommended)
-- Uses external PostgreSQL instance (can also run DB locally via Docker with `npm run test:db`).
+- Uses external PostgreSQL instance, but can also run the database locally via Docker with `npm run test:db`.
 - TypeORM handles database entity mapping.
 - Run the tests with `npm run test:run`